wolfgangB33r/otel-demo-service/README.md

 - APP_ADMIN_PASSWORD (mandatory): Admin password for dashboard login, must be set
 - FLASK_SECRET_KEY (optional): Secret key for Flask session encryption (auto-generated if not set)

+## How to run

+Multiple options to run the OTel astroshop demo simulation service.

+1. Run it directly in GitHub Codespaces
+2. Deploy and run it as a Docker container in Kubernetes or any serverless runtime, e.g.: Google Cloud Run (with always on mode)
+3. Run it on your local machine for testing purposes.

 ## Features

 - **Secure Authentication**  Flask-based dashboard with encrypted password hashing